 What Are The Diagnostic Criteria For Binge Eating Disorder?

 Binge eating disorder is a mental health condition that was officialized in May of 2013 with the publication of the Diagnostic and Statistical Manual, Fifth Edition (DSM-5).
 In the DSM-5, the criteria for binge eating disorder include the following:

-- Binge eating episodes have three or more of the following behaviors:
+- Recurrent and persistent episodes of binge eating, or binge episodes, involving three or more of the following behaviors:

 - Eating much more rapidly than normal

 - Eating large amounts of food when not feeling physically hungry

 - Eating alone due to embarrassment about the quantity of food eaten